 Members of the SCINet Virtual Research Support Core (VRSC) in Ames, IA are the operational administrators of the Ceres HPC cluster.
 The VRSC maintains the system hardware, software, and provides user support.
 To learn more about the VRSC, visit the VRSC page.
 For a current list of command-line software managed by the VRSC through the module system, see the Software Overview.

 All Ceres users (ARS and formal collaborators) receive 5GB of storage in their /home directory and can request additional storage in a /project directory.

 Additional technical information about the Ceres HPC cluster can be found in the Ceres User Manual.

 New users may also want to reference the Ceres Quick Start Guide.

 Many additional user guides are available under the “User Guides” dropdown list.

 Atlas HPC Cluster | Starkville, MS

-In addition to the ARS in-house compute infrastructure, Amazon Web Services (AWS) are available to augment the HPC capability of Ceres with cloud resources.
+In addition to the ARS in-house compute infrastructure, cloud computing services are available to augment the HPC capability of Ceres with cloud resources.

 Request SCINet Cloud Computing